zhixuan1994/future-rockstars/README.md

 ## Development Progress

-All development can be tracked on our public Trello board.
-Coming soon.
+All development can be tracked on our public Trello board [here](https://trello.com/b/sDJQagZ3/future-rockstars-python-project).

 ## Installation